frostbone25/ShaderInjector/UPDATE.md

 # Updates *(2.0 or after)*

-**NOTE: For the most part you do not need to rebuild the game shader cache, unless if a new shader injector update intorduces a brand new modified shader.
+**NOTE 1: For the most part you do not need to rebuild the game shader cache, unless if a new shader injector update intorduces a brand new modified shader.
 You do not need to delete your previous Shader Targets and can keep them from before.**

-**If you are updating want to ensure a very clean install/update, you can follow the steps for [this section](#updating-from-151) to completely nuke the original installation and drop in the new one.**
+**NOTE 2: If you are updating want to ensure a very clean install/update, you can follow the steps for [this section](#updating-from-151) to completely nuke the original installation and drop in the new one.**

 Updating is simple, simply drag the contents of the new zip file to the game directory again and replace files *(You will not lose your shader targets)*.